While Christmas markets in Poland might not rival the long-standing traditions of Germany or Austria, they’ve seen a resurgence in recent years.

 - Remains of the Jewish Ghetto walls: Honestly, there isn’t much left of the walls.
-Only take the time to visit this if you’re really, really interested in seeing it or happen to be walking that way anyway.
+Only take the time to visit this if you’re genuinely interested in seeing it or happen to be walking that way anyway.

 - Lazienki Park: The largest park in Warsaw and home to Lazienki Palace on the water and the Chopin monument.
 The park is part of the Royal Route linking the Royal Palace and Wilanow Palace.